 - Click Home | New Map | Base | Base, select the base map file and click Open.
 This loads the base map as a separate map frame.

-- In the Contents window, select Map for the map frame with the 3D map in it.
+- In the Contents window, select Map with the 3D map in it.

 - In the Properties window, note the settings on the View and Scale pages.
 On the View page, it is recommended that the Projection is set to Orthographic.

-- Now select Map for the map frame with the base map in it.
+- Now select Map with the base map in it.
 In the Properties window, enter the same settings on the View and Scale pages as those for the 3D map.

-- Arrange the map frames so they have the vertical separation that you want.
+- Click and drag the base map up or down so the maps have the vertical separation that you want.

 If you want to change the rotation of the stacked maps, you will need to change the settings for each map independently by clicking on each Map in the Contents window and changing the settings on the View page in the Properties window.